Passacaglia (Godowsky)

 Passacaglia is a solo piano composition by the composer Leopold Godowsky.
 It was completed in New York, on October 21, 1927.
 The composition commemorates the one hundredth anniversary of the death of Franz Schubert.
 Typical of Godowsky's composition style, the piece contains dense contrapuntal, polyphonic, and chromatic writing.

-Historical background
+Dedication

 Godowsky remarked in the work's preface:

 "This composition, written on the eve of the hundredth anniversary of Franz Schubert's death, is my heartfelt tribute to this precious and prolific genius, who, despite his short and uneventful life, succeeded so admirably in translating our innermost emotions into music.

 With the exception of Chopin, I know of no other composer whose lyricism have touched the heart of so many; whose melodies have become so thoroughly the treasured property of all civilized nations; whose tone-imageries have so sensitized and refined our poetic susceptibilities.

 I will feel fully rewarded, should this contribution to the approaching commemoration prove to be worthy of the occasion."